Helpdesk & Ticketing · Indianapolis

 Exactly what you get

 You get a helpdesk where the answer is already on screen: live shipment status, inventory, order detail, and client SLA pulled into every ticket, so agents resolve operational questions in seconds instead of hopping portals.
 Tickets link to the WMS and ERP events behind them for root-cause analysis.
-Pair it with your warehouse management system, your CRM (Customer Relationship Management) for client context, and business intelligence dashboards for support and operational trends.
+Pair it with your warehouse management system, your CRM (Customer Relationship Management) for client context, and business intelligence (BI) dashboards for support and operational trends.

 How to choose a developer in Indianapolis